 - Go to Search, type Regedit, and go to Registry Editor

 - Expand the StoredIdentities key, and you’ll see your Microsoft account sub-key under it.

-- Now, just recognize the problematic sub-key, and delete it
+- Now, just find the problematic sub-key, and delete it.

 - Restart your computer.